 Final Results and Deliverables

-- The newly minted logo was well received by the field.
+- The newly minted logo was well received by staff and the field.

 - The focus on collaboration, rather than just literacy, allowed field staff to widen the discussion with school districts (potential customers) beyond just selling product.

 - The new mark was created on schedule and was incorporated on new marketing materials and product.